TERREMEMBER/znbase/docs/content/v2.1/troubleshoot/nodes/check-processes.md

 ---
 title: Check processes
 linkTitle: Check processes
-headerTitle: Check YugabyteDB processes
+headerTitle: Check ZNbaseDB processes
-description: How to check if your YugabyteDB processes are running
+description: How to check if your ZNbaseDB processes are running
 block_indexing: true
 menu:
   v2.1: